 If you contract COVID-19 between receiving your first and second doses of vaccine, you must wait your entire 10-day isolation period before receiving your second dose of vaccine.
 The CDC recommends that you receive the second dose as close to “on-time” as possible, but not during your 10-day isolation period.
 If you were hospitalized or received plasma or antibodies, please call Skokie Health and Human Services at 847/933-8252 and ask to speak to a nurse who will ask you questions to determine the specific timeframe for your first dose of COVID-19 vaccine.

-Q: What about the new Johnson & Johnson vaccine that has been paused due to safety concerns?
+Q: What about the new Johnson & Johnson vaccine that only requires one shot?

 Q: How do I remove my name from the Village’s pre-registration database?
 I received a vaccine at Walgreens or another site this week, and want to remove my name from the Village database so that someone else can have my turn.

 A: Please click here to remove your name from the Village’s COVID-19 vaccination pre-registration database.
 Thank you!

 Q: I thought Skokie was only accepting pre-registrations from residents age 18 and over.
 Why did that change to include 16- and 17-year-olds?

 A: In the coming weeks, the Village might begin administering the Pfizer vaccine in addition to the Moderna vaccine currently being offered.
 Residents will not have a choice in the type of vaccine they receive.
 If Pfizer vaccine is introduced at Village clinics, residents 16 and 17 years of age also will be able to pre-register for a vaccine, as Pfizer is indicated for individuals those ages.